 As long as they have light and water, they will probably do just fine.

 However, as you tend to the plants, you may notice changes that could require some intervention.
 If so, don’t get discouraged!
 Troubleshooting and problem-solving are part of the learning process, and you will receive all the mental and physical benefits of gardening even if you have little to harvest the first time around.

 Urban gardening is an activity you can keep small and simple or grow and expand.
+By following these healthy gardening tips, you can start creating a beautiful outdoor space that promotes physical and mental well-being.
 Even with minimal experience and space, everyone can enjoy the rewards of growing food in their own home!

 Sarah Gardocki wants to be your gym guide and fitness friend.
 As a personal trainer and health educator who has been working to support pre- and postnatal women since 2005, she loves to create comfortable spaces and connect folks to the resources that best support their own personal goals.
 Find other articles written by Sarah on her coach profile.

 Let Sarah help you experience how confidence in the gym can impact all areas of your life!